-The words ON and OFF, or the symbol for on and off, will be visible during the system check.
+The symbol for on and off, will be visible during the system check.
 If you use remote start, if equipped, to start the vehicle, you may not see the system check.
-When the system check is complete, either the word ON or OFF, or the symbol for on or off, will be visible.
-See Passenger Airbag Status Indicator on page 5-10.
+When the system check is complete, either the symbol for on or off, will be visible.
+See Passenger Airbag Status Indicator (Canada) on page 5-12.